khalidwaleed0/MessengerBot/README.md

 # MessengerBot
 Anti disturbance for Facebook Messenger.<br/>
 Now you can play while being able to see only important messages and send records too !<br/>
-(Only messages after the word "important" will be shown).
 <br/>
 ![MessengerBot](https://user-images.githubusercontent.com/54943086/98013569-35b93f00-1e03-11eb-8431-903218eefff3.png)
 <br/>